Learn about Ontario’s vaccination program to help protect us against covid 19.

 They will be an important tool to help stop the spread of the virus and allow individuals, families and workers to safely resume normal life.
 The coronavirus (covid 19) vaccine does not cause a coronavirus infection.
 It helps to build up your immunity to the virus, so your body will fight it off more easily if it affects you.

-After independent and thorough scientific reviews for safety, efficacy and quality, Health Canada has approved two vaccines for use in Canada:
+After independent and thorough scientific reviews for safety, efficacy and quality, Health Canada has approved four vaccines for use in Canada:

 - Pfizer-BioNTech – approved on December 9, 2020

 - Moderna – approved on December 23, 2020